gabrielcs/nyc-subway-canvass/README.md

 Next, we set out to find which stations were within walking distance from each school.
 Since we had their latitude and longitude coordinates, we decided to use the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) and check whether they were within 810 meters from each other (a heuristic for 10-15 minutes walking).

 Finally, we have filtered out stations with fewer than 4000 average daily entries and selected a maximum of 5 stations per high school.
-Here is a glimpse of the distribution of the coordinates of the selected schools and stations.
+Here is a glimpse of the distribution of the coordinates of the selected schools and stations (station entrances are red circles, schools are blue diamonds).

 [![Geographical distribution of selected schools and stations](figures/selected_schools_stations.png)](https://cdn.rawgit.com/gabrielcs/nyc-subway-canvass/master/maps/selected_schools_stations.html)